 Miraglia earned her law degree from the University of Arkansas at Little Rock, graduating magna cum laude in 2016.
 While in law school, Miraglia was a member of the Arkansas Real Estate Review and active in the student division of the Pulaski County Bar Association.

-Miraglia is a member of the Arkansas Supreme Court Automation Committee, the Arkansas Advocates for Children & Families Soup Sunday Committee, the Arkansas Bar Association, the Pulaski County Bar Association and the National Association of Bond Lawyers.
-Miraglia is also a former member and past-president of the Central Arkansas Library Systems Board of Trustees.
+Miraglia is a member of the Arkansas Bar Association, the Pulaski County Bar Association, the National Association of Bond Lawyers and the National Cannabis Bar Association.
+Miraglia is also a former member and past-president of the Central Arkansas Library Systems Board of Trustees, and a former member of the Arkansas Supreme Court Automation Committee and the Arkansas Advocates for Children & Families Soup Sunday Committee.